This shredded Brussels sprouts and kale salad with maple-Dijon dressing is a fresh, make-ahead alternative to heavier holiday sides.

 It’s not easy finding a salad that can be dressed ahead of time without taking a hit, but this shredded brussels sprouts and kale salad actually improves as it sits, making it a good choice for all those long, leisurely meals.
 For a season defined by its excesses, this salad offers a most welcome freshness and crunch.

-This shredded Brussels sprouts and kale salad with maple-Dijon dressing is a fresh, make-ahead alternative to heavier holiday sides.
+This shredded Brussels sprouts kale salad with maple-Dijon dressing is a fresh alternative to heavier holiday sides.

 Ingredients